wilig/red_black_tree/readme.md

 ## Debugging

+When compiled normally, the color information is encoded in the LSB of the parent pointer.

-When the Odin `-debug` flag during compilation, the parent pointer and color attribute will be store independently so debuggers can easy inspect them.
+When the Odin `-debug` flag is set during compilation, the parent pointer and color attribute will be stored independently so debuggers can easily inspect the values.

 ## Copyright